rvdweerd/Machine_Learning_CS229_Ng/Exercise4/README.md

 * Activation function: sigmoid; Regularization
 * Optimization algo: fmincg.m (built in)

 We achieve a 100% accuracy on the testdata.
 The figure below shows how the weights emerge during optimization (first 10 iterations shown).
+All weights are random initialized.
 Each square represents the (400x1) weight vector of the i-th unit (reshaped into (20x20) matrix, plotted using imagesc.m).

 ![NN training demo](NN_training.gif)